 However, the processing it undergoes is minimal, so it has a similar pale golden appearance as that of turbinado sugar and a similar amount of moisture.
 In terms of its caloric content per ounce, it is identical to that of turbinado sugar.
 Both sugars are used similarly in recipes; however, you will usually only see a recipe that requires demerara sugar in British cookbooks.

 Use demerara sugar as a 1:1 substitute for turbinado sugar.

 –> Learn More: Turbinado Vs. Demerara Sugar – How Do They Compare?

 Maple sugar is made by crystallizing maple syrup.
 While it has a maple flavor instead of the molasses flavor that you get from turbinado sugar, that flavor can work in most recipes that require turbinado sugar.
 It also has the light, golden brown color and large crystals that you get from turbinado sugar.
 Use as a sweetener for coffee or tea and in baked goods like apple pies and chocolate chip cookies.

 Maple sugar is sweeter than turbinado sugar, so you will want to use about 2/3 cup of it for every cup of turbinado sugar that you are replacing.

-Honey can be an effective substitute for turbinado sugar despite the fact that it is a liquid.
+Honey can be an effective substitute for turbinado sugar, despite the fact that it is a liquid.
 Turbinado sugar’s flavor is often likened to that of honey and both sweeteners give a light brown color to foods.
 Note that because honey is a liquid, you will have to adjust the other liquids in your recipe to compensate.
-It can also cause baked goods to brown at lower temperatures, which means that you may also have to adjust temperatures and baking times.
+It can also cause baked goods to brown at lower temperatures, so you may also have to adjust temperatures and baking times.